apple/coremltools/README.md

 ### Building from Source

-To build the project, you need [CMake](https://cmake.org) to configure the project
+To build the project, you need [CMake](https://cmake.org) to configure the project.

 ```shell
 mkdir build